ilianaportugal/Stock-Analysis/README.md

 ## Overview of Project
 ### Purpose
-The purpose of this project is to analyze 12 stocks in terms of Total Volume and Return.
+The purpose of this project is to refactor the VBA code in order to increase the efficiency and speed.
+The goal of the code is to analyze 12 stocks in terms of Total Volume and Return.

 ### Background
 A client has asked if I can perform research on an array of stocks for investment purposes.
 The client is interested in using this code for a larger dataset, I am refactoring the code in order to increase the speed at which it runs.